 Remember, if things are tough, neither you nor your teens are failures.
 God doesn’t make failures.
 Breathe, pray, recalibrate.
 Homeschool mid-year reboot: You CAN do it!

-- For more ideas on adjusting at mid-year check out this post.
+- For more ideas on adjusting at mid-year check out this postand tips for adjusting curriculum in this post.

 Join Sabrina, Vicki and Kym for an encouraging discussion on ways to redo and recalibrate the homeschool year.